LEARN

 Vulnerability Indicator

-Croce says you may also be overstretching if a certain move makes you feel vulnerable.
-If you feel that if you take one wrong step or movement, something will go wrong, you're likely stretching too far.
+You may also be overstretching if a certain move makes you feel vulnerable.
+If you feel that one wrong step or movement will cause something to go wrong, you're likely stretching too far.

-As for how long to hold a static stretch, Harrison says it only takes 30 to 60 seconds to get that muscle-lengthening effect.
+As for how long to hold a static stretch, it only takes 30 to 60 seconds to get that muscle-lengthening effect.

 Stretch Duration

-She points out that some research suggests that older adults can benefit from holding stretches on the longer side of that range since our muscles become less elastic over time.
+Some research suggests that older adults can benefit from holding stretches on the longer side of that range since muscles become less elastic over time.
 But holding for longer than a minute is unlikely to offer additional benefits.

 How To Overcome An Overstretching Injury